Travelport-xx/travelport-uapi-tutorial/lesson_1-3.md

 ### Output

-When you run `Lesson3` you will seem some itineraries such as the ones presented at the first of the lesson.
-With those elided for clarity, the output of the program will look like much like this:
+When you run `Lesson3` you will see some itineraries such as the ones presented at the top of this lesson.

+With those edited for clarity, the output of the program will look like this:

 {% highlight console %}